uclusionopensource/react-formdata-wizard/README.md

-formData | the current form data accumulated so far updateFormData | function that takes an update object and merges the existing formdata with the update object clearFormData | function that resets the form data to the empty object nextStep | function that advances the wizard to the next step previousStep | function that regresses teh wizzard to the previous step startOver | function that calls onStartOver and then resets the wizard to the initial state active | boolean that tells the step if it is the currently active step
+formData | the current form data accumulated so far updateFormData | function that takes an update object and merges the existing formdata with the update object clearFormData | function that resets the form data to the empty object nextStep | function that advances the wizard by increment steps where increment defaults to one previousStep | function that regresses teh wizzard to the previous step startOver | function that calls onStartOver and then resets the wizard to the initial state active | boolean that tells the step if it is the currently active step